Dyvinia/BFPlusDocs/docs/details/gamemodes.md

 ![maptweaks-sup-kam](../assets/gamemodes/map-tweaks/sup-kamino.png){ .round-corners }

-- Added usable LAAT Gunship.
+- Added the LAAT Gunship.
 - Relocated objectives to place more emphasis on placing the battle across the middle of the map.

     - B. Crashed LAAT